docker/docs/datacenter/ucp/2.0/guides/monitor/index.md

 * 200, if all components are healthy
 * 500, if one or more components are not healthy

-If you're accessing this endpoint through a load balancer, you'll have no way to know which UCP manager node is not healthy.
+If you're accessing this endpoint through a load balancer, you have no way to know which UCP manager node is not healthy.
 So make sure you make a request directly to each manager node.